 2. Target audience, delivery method, and learning objectives

 The target audience is managed by your institution.
 It is an information field for the prospectus.
 It allows applicants to filter the programmes available within your institution.
-You may have courses which are designed for Sports coaches, and not players.
+You may have courses which are designed for Sports coaches and not players.
 Use this field to guide the applicant in their choice.
 You can combine this with the entry requirements, where you can ask them to submit certificates/proof to support their application.

 3. Entry requirements